Windows Fax and Scan stores the scanned images and fax documents in the

 Option 2: Temporarily change the Documents shell folder path

-The Windows Fax and Scan program, upon startup, reads the Documents folder path and remembers it until you close the program.
-So, by temporarily changing the Documents shell folder path in the registry just before launching Windows Fax and Scan, you can make the program use a custom base (or parent) folder for saving files.
+Upon startup, the Windows Fax and Scan program reads the Documents folder path and remembers it until you close the program.
+So, by temporarily changing the Documents shell folder path in the registry just before launching Windows Fax and Scan, you can make WFS save files to the custom location.

 After Windows Fax and Scan loads, you can restore the original path for the Documents folder.
 All these can be done using a script.